Watchmaking in America: A Very Brief History

 American watches traditionally used grade-names; in addition to or instead of the manufacturer, a watch might be marked with the name of a company director or supporter ( e.g. Waltham's ‘P. S. Bartlett’, Elgin's ‘B. W. Raymond’), a descriptive or patriotic phrase (e.g. ‘Ladies' Stem Wind’, ‘Native Son’) or the name of a historical character (e.g. New York's ‘John Hancock’, Hampden's ‘Molly Stark’).
 A single watch model might be produced over several years and different production "runs", and might come in several different grades or levels of finish each distinguished by an individual name.

 Total production of jeweled pocket watches by American watchmakers is estimated at about 114 million watches.
 This doesn't count the 500 million inexpensive "dollar-style" watches that were made by companies like Ingersoll and New Haven.
 Elgin and Waltham together accounted for nearly 80% of the total production of jeweled pocket watches.
 For a more complete summary of American watch production, please see this page.

-We have compiled a lengthy list of companies manufacturing watches in the US in the 19th and 20th centuries, as well as brief histories of many of the most successful and influential American watch companies.
-We've also included a few of the more important Swiss manufacturers.
+We have compiled a lengthy list of companies manufacturing watches in the U.S. in the 19th and 20th centuries, as well as brief histories of many of the more successful and influential American watch companies.
+We've also included a few of the more historically important Swiss manufacturers.
 Wherever possible, we have listed serial numbers and production dates to help in establishing the approximate age of your watch.
-We encourage you to use these histories (select from the menu at the left) as a starting point to learn about your watch, and this rich and fascinating chapter in the industrial and technological history of the United States.
+We encourage you to use these histories (select from the menu at the left) as a starting point to learn about your watch and this rich and fascinating chapter in the industrial and technological history of the United States.